-If you have been the victim of inadequate advice or improper conduct from a qualified, professional person and lost out financially as a result, you may be entitled to make a claim for professional negligence.
+If you have received inadequate advice or representation from a qualified, professional person and lost out financially as a result, you could make a professional negligence claim.

 Professionals are legally bound to exercise “reasonable skill and care” when dealing with clients.
-If they fail to do this and their mistake was one that a reasonable professional working in the same field would not have made, and the client lost money as a direct result of the mistake, then they are liable for damages.
+If they fail to do this and their mistake was one that no reasonable professional working in the same field would have made, and the client lost money as a direct result of the mistake, then they may be liable for damages.

 Disputes arising from professional negligence can involve all manner of professionals, including:

 For a professional negligence claim to be successful, you will firstly need to establish the existence of a duty of care on the part of the professional, and that this duty has been breached.